j-bresson/j-bresson.github.io/projects.md

 # Projects
-Some other / past projects I've been working on.
+Some other / past projects...

 <a name="om">
 <table class="project">